mahalakshmi-sabanayagam/mahalakshmi-sabanayagam.github.io/_pages/about.md

 <table>
   <tr>
-    <td>April 23 – 28, 2025</td>
+    <td>May 15, 2025</td>
-    <td>Excited to attend ICLR in Singapore!</td>
+    <td>Excited to give a contributed talk on <a href="https://arxiv.org/pdf/2502.14298">Generalization Certificates for Adversarially Robust Bayesian Linear Regression</a> at the <a href="https://postbayes.github.io/workshop2025/">Advances in post-Bayesian methods workshop</a>, UCL, London, U.K.!</td>
   </tr>
   <tr>
     <td>Feb 19 – 21, 2025</td>
     <td>
       Excited to give a talk on
       <em>Certifying (Graph) Neural Networks against Data Poisoning using the Neural Tangent Kernel</em>
-      at <a href="https://www.math.cit.tum.de/math/forschung/gruppen/data-science/events/understanding-generalization-in-deep-learning/">understanding generalization in deep learning</a> workshop at Burghausen!
+      at <a href="https://www.math.cit.tum.de/math/forschung/gruppen/data-science/events/understanding-generalization-in-deep-learning/">understanding generalization in deep learning</a> workshop at Burghausen, Germany!
     </td>
   </tr>
   <tr>